kjwenger/sandbox.iot.coap/embedded/espressif/esp32/esp-idf/README.md

 # sandbox.iot.coap
-Sandbox for all IoT CoAP Developments - FreeRTOS on Espressif ESP32
+Sandbox for all IoT CoAP Developments - ESP-IDF on Espressif ESP32

 ## Hardware